MartiCode/kickhash/README.md

 `kickhash -update` will update the csv file if one exists on top of reporting changes.

 `kickhash -verbose` will produce more verbose output of what is going on.

+`kickhash -hidden` will also include hidden files

+`kickhash -dupes` also finds and reports duplicate files